sadiess/FireHydrant/SampleManagement/README.md

 Data and Signal files have both weights and cross-sections assigned as 1, but this can be easily changed.

 Due to errors in certain files not being stored on the disk, QCD_Pt_30to50 has been masked out, but this can also be easily removed.

+The program requires input of a pack size, or how many files to bundle together in the .json file, as well as a year to title the file.
+So, the execute command looks like:

+`python fileGrabber.py --year 2018 --pack 75`